ganifladi/thunderbird/README.md

 # White Thunderbird Icons
-this is not a thunderbird theme! this repository only applies some nice white icons, perfect for a black theme. for full themes please visit https://github.com/spymastermatt/thunderbird-monterail
+this is not a thunderbird theme! this repository only applies some nice white icons, perfect for a black theme. for full themes please visit https://github.com/spymastermatt/thunderbird-monterail (which is also the author of the icons. all credit should go to him!)

 USAGE:
 1. Download .zip